commiebstrd/retropie-builder/Readme.md

 * Copying to sd card
   * Post extraction, roms are copied to the appropriate directory for emulation.
 No fancy magic here.
+* Filtering of extracted roms
+  * Prior to extraction retropie-builder lists the inner files of a download, we we can then avoid extracting unwanted files, both wasting space and time.

 * Systems without active download links
   * daphne